Back in the Game!

 Now that cardio is fair-game, I’m excited to share more elliptical, stair master, bike and rowing workouts.

-Posted on October 15, 2012, in College, Fitness, Real Life Stuff and tagged athlete, beginner's cardio, elliptical workout, exercise, fitness, health, Injury, Recovery, Work Out.
+Posted on October 15, 2012, in College, Fitness, Life Updates and tagged athlete, beginner's cardio, elliptical workout, exercise, fitness, health, Injury, Recovery, Work Out.
 Bookmark the permalink.
 4 Comments.